samra-a/Capstone_Project_GRWM/README.md

 3. Install node modules - in your terminal, perform the following command: `npm install` or `npm i`

 **NOTE:** `npm install`/ `npm i` should also install react icons, react slick, and react router for you.
-If it does not, please follow steps 5, 6, and 7.
+If it does not, please follow instructions 5, 6, and 7.
 If it does, you can go straight to step 8.

 5. Install React Icons - in your terminal, perform the following command: `npm i react-icons`